 - 1. Characters shifted to the right of the least significant character position are lost and binary 0's (000000) are inserted in the vacated most significant character positions of the operand. - 2.
-The sign bit(s) are not shifted. - or non-adjacent arithmetic registers, may be shifted.
+The sign bit(s) are not shifted. - 3.
+A maximum of a 2-word operand in adjacent or non-adjacent arithmetic registers, may be shifted.
 The results in either case will always appear in the same registers, leaving the other registers undisturbed. - 4.
-Two-word operand cannot be shifted right from a register into another with a lower numerical designation, for example, shifting right AR1 and AR4. - 5.
+Two-word operand cannot be shifted right from a register into another with a higher numerical designation, for example, shifting right AR1 and AR4. - 5.
 A shift count greater than the operand size will result in an error, for example, shifting a 1-word operand nine character positions.
-The shift will occur, causing a modulo 3 (parity) error and a processor error interrupt.
+The shift will occur, causing a modulo 3 (parity error and a processor error interrupt.